Sebastien-Le/EnTraineR/README.md

   Chick weights by brooding `Temperature` (T1/T2/T3) and `Gender` (Female/Male).
   Useful for two-factor ANOVA examples.

-These datasets are the intellectual property of L'Institut Agro Rennes Angers and are used for the 'Statistical Approach' course module.
+These datasets are the intellectual property of L'Institut Agro Rennes Angers and are used for the "Statistical Approach" course module.

 ```r
 data(deforestation); str(deforestation)
 data(ham); summary(ham)
 data(poussin); with(poussin, table(Temperature, Gender))
 ```

----

 ## Quick start